JoshuaSoileau/Resurrection/src/content/pages/childrens-ministry.md

       # C﻿hildren's church

-      We are blessed with a diverse congregation with folks from every phase of life, but we are particularly thankful to count multiple young families among our flock.
+      We are blessed with a diverse congregation of folks from every phase of life, but we are particularly thankful to count multiple young families among our flock.

       As of Fall 2022, children & upcoming young adults account for nearly 1/3 of our congregation!
 And we take seriously the call of God to raise them in truth.